jfoxworth/makAngular/README.md

 The creator studio is where specific users create and edit designs.
 The menu and the shapediver ticket are edited as well.

+### Second level components

+These are the items that are not directly available to users.

+#### Standard components

+These are the items that are not unique to the app.
+They include the login, the register, the the mail-confirm components.

+#### Invoice

+The invoice component is a place where users can view the cost of the item as well as the final settings.
+They are provided with a link to purchase the version in question.

+## Code setup

+For every database table, there is an associated model.
+For each of those models, there is a service that handles the CRUD operations for that model.
+There are multiple read options with ones getting a single document by ID, getting all documents for the user, etc. There is an additional service for each component that handles organizational and formatting items for that component.

+All models are held in a separate folder with that name.
+All services are held in a separate folder with that name as well.

 ## How to create the development server